 Most widely seen two types of seating arrangements are linear arrangement and circular arrangement.
-All that is to be considered is whether people are looking towards the centre or away from it in case of circular structure and whether they are north or facing south incase of linear arrangement.
+All that is to be considered is whether people are looking towards the center or away from it in case of circular structure and whether they are north or facing south in case of linear arrangement.

 The best possible way to deal with any type of problem is consistent practice.
-We have seen from the above tabular presentation different types of puzzles formulas for bank exams with respect to each topic associated.
+We have seen from the above tabular presentation different types of puzzles formulas for bank exams concerning each topic associated.
 Starting with the necessary level, using formulas can be helpful but they are always time-consuming.
 Once you learn enough to handle formulas, move on to shortcuts.

 Importance of puzzles in competitive exams

 - Helpful in measuring the numerical and analytical skills of the candidate.